 16. INSPECTION.
-The lessee shall keep open at all reasonable times, for inspection by any duly authorized representative of the State of Alaska, the leased area, all wells, improvements, machinery, and fixtures on the leased area, and all reports and records relative to operations and surveys or investigations on or with regard to the leased area or under this lease.
-Upon request, the lessee shall furnish the State of Alaska with copies of and extracts from any such reports and records.
+The lessee shall keep open at all reasonable times, for inspection and audit by any duly authorized representative of the State or ASRC, the leased area, all wells, improvements, machinery, and fixtures on the leased area, and all reports and records relative to operations and surveys or investigations on or with regard to the leased area or under this lease.
+Upon request, the lessee shall furnish the State and ASRC, or either of them, with copies of and extracts from any such reports and records.